 — THE RALLYING CALL OF MAMA SOLAR!

-The Training convene women leaders from eight African nations who learned low-cost, sustainable water technologies, developed business plans, and received Seed Grants to launch their own clean water microenterprises.
+The Training convened women leaders from eight African nations who learned low-cost, sustainable water technologies, developed business plans, and received Seed Grants to launch their own clean water microenterprises.

 The 30 women participants are remarkable leaders.
 They speak between 4-8 languages; have 2-20 children and grandchildren; range in age from 25-72; care for the sick, elderly and orphans; run church groups; coordinate grassroots women’s collectives working with 20-2000 families; run their own farms; and campaign on issues from land rights for women to HIV/AIDS prevention.
 Some of these women run indigenous networks, manage their own environmental organizations, fight political corruption as lawyers, and, of course, work tirelessly to find solutions to the mounting water issues in their communities.